 Enable 2FA Everywhere

-The first step toward securing a work-from-home setup is to try and deprive hackers of the thing they want most: passwords.
-And to understand why that’s so important in this context here’s a little background.
+The first step toward securing a work-from-home setup is to try depriving hackers of what they want most: passwords.
+And to understand why that’s so important in this context, here’s a little background.

-For decades, business IT security revolved around the idea that all company data assets and the people that accessed them would be inside of a private network.
+For decades, business IT security revolved around the idea that all company data assets and those that accessed them would be inside a private network.
 That meant that an attacker would have to find a way past a firewall or other gateway device to get at anything important.

 But now, remote work has turned that concept on its head.
 Through remote work, business data is getting accessed from endpoints all over the internet.
-And that means passwords are now the primary line of defence against intruders.
-It’s no wonder, then, that 81% of business data breaches in 2020 involved stolen or compromised passwords.
+And that means passwords are now the primary line of defense against intruders.
+It’s no wonder that 81% of business data breaches in 2020 involved stolen or compromised passwords.

 Install Endpoint Protection

-There are quite a few supposed cybersecurity “experts” making the rounds online claiming that antivirus software is no longer necessary.
+Quite a few supposed cybersecurity “experts” are making the rounds online, claiming that antivirus software is no longer necessary.
 But their opinion is based on some remarkably suspect logic.
-The crux of their argument seems to be that viruses haven’t been much of a threat to the average user for decades.
-And they also claim that the built-in protections of most modern computing devices do a good enough job of keeping them safe, anyway.
+The crux of their argument seems to be that viruses haven’t threatened the average user much for decades.
+And they also claim that the built-in protections of most modern computing devices do a good enough job of keeping them safe.

 But that opinion is, quite frankly, insane.